CHAPTER 18E. AGRICULTURAL CHEMICAL RESPONSE AND REIMBURSEMENT LAW

 "Eligible person" means:

-agency, or a political subdivision of the state, except as provided in clause (2); common carriers,
+state agency, a political subdivision of the state, except as provided in clause (2), the federal

 (2) the owners of municipal airports in Minnesota where a licensed aerial pesticide applicator